shitu13/shitu13/README.md

 }
 ```

-<p align="left"> I love metaphysical poetry but not as much as solving various problems.
+<p align="left"> I love metaphysical poetry as much as solving various problems.
 How I see life is a list of problems that are linked to one another.
 We solve one and move to the next one.
-So is engineering, we face problems, we overcome the barrier, we learn from them and move to the next one.
+So is engineering, we face problem, we overcome the barrier, we learn from it and move to the next one.
 Happy but never satisfied.
-And that's what makes things meaningful, cause we know no one can solve all the problems on his/her own be it engineering or be it life.
+And that is what makes things meaningful, cause we know no one can solve all the problems on his/her own be it engineering or be it life.

 Metaphysical Poetry apart, I have a sound understanding of the following core CS subjects.
 - Data Structures & Algorithms